vanus-labs/vanus-connect/proposals/source_facebook_proposal.md

 ## Description
 The Facebook Source is used to pull data in form of events from a user's Facebook page.
 The events include:
 * Follow events: When a user's Facebook page is followed
-* Like events: When a user's Facebook page is liked
+* Like events: When a post on a Facebook page is liked
 * Message events: When a user's Facebook page receives a message
-* Share events: When a user's Facebook page is shared
+* Share events: When a post on a Facebook page is shared.
+* When a post on a Facebook page is commented on

 ## Programming Language
 - [ ] Golang